Bookseller who fled Hong Kong attacked with red paint in Taiwan

 The case generated huge controversy, and undermined public confidence in China’s commitment to preserving Hong Kong’s freedoms.

-Before it was shutdown by authorities in Hong Kong, Lam’s “Causeway Bay Books”, had become a symbol of resistance to perceived Chinese encroachments on Hong Kong’s liberties.
+Before its closure in Hong Kong after the booksellers’ arrests, Lam’s “Causeway Bay Books”, had become a symbol of resistance to perceived Chinese encroachments on Hong Kong’s liberties.
 Lam’s new shop in Taipei will bear the same name.

 Taiwan’s Mainland Affairs Council, which oversees the island’s policy towards China, condemned the attack and said anyone who sought to challenge the law would be “severely punished”.